-- May also want to take Statistics and Microbiology
+- Statistics and Microbiology

 Get involved in the birthing community to see first-hand the demands of birth work and make sure it's the right fit for you.
 Midwifery can seem 'exciting' but the reality is that the 24/7 on-call lifestyle isn't for everyone.
 Births can be swift or they can be pain-stakingly long.
 You can work a super busy 10-hour clinic day followed by an 'all-nighter' and then have to clean, chart and debrief before going home.
 Becoming a doula will give you a taste of what being involved in birth work will be like, and it will also prepare you for what women go through and need during labor and birth.
 DONA is one of the doula organizations that offers training and certification.
 Join the doula groups and volunteer at birth centers, in hospitals and as part of Operation Special Delivery providing doula services to those serving in the military, injured vets and spouses.